daidodo/format-imports-vscode/README.md

 - _There are NO blank lines between sub-groups._
 - _Use `EmptyLinesBetweenGroups` to change empty lines between groups._
+- _A group can have its own `sortImportsBy` override regardless of the global option, and sub groups will respect it._

 For example, `"groupRules": ["^react$", {}, "^[.]"]` defines 3 groups (and their order):